Party for Freedom: Financing

 In the Netherlands, a political party needs to have at least 1,000 members to be eligible for government funding, a requirement which the PVV does not meet with Wilders being the only member.
 The party thus relies on donations, which are received by the Stichting Vrienden van de PVV.

 The party has not disclosed any of its finances until 2013, so little is known for certain.
 There are rumours that money was donated from the United States and Israel.
 For example, Hero Brinkman claimed in 2012 after he had left the party that the PVV received most of its finances from foreign (American) lobby groups.
 According to Reuters, Daniel Pipes' Middle East Forum paid for the trials and security of Geert Wilders and David Horowitz paid Wilders "a good fee" for two speeches given in the US.

-Since 2013, Dutch political parties are required by law to disclose all donations of 4,500 euro or more.
+Since 2013, Dutch political parties are required by law to disclose all donations of €4,500 or more.
 The PVV reported no donations for 2013.
-Between 2014 and 2017, the party disclosed more than 130,000 euro in donations from the California-based David Horowitz Freedom Center, more than 18,000 euro from a private donor in the Netherlands who according to the Anti-fascist research group Kafka donated to the Centre Democrats in the past, and a donation of 6,853 euro from the New York-based company FOL Inc.
+Between 2014 and 2017, the party disclosed more than €130,000 in donations from the California-based David Horowitz Freedom Center, more than €18,000 from a private donor in the Netherlands who according to the Anti-fascist research group Kafka donated to the Centre Democrats in the past, and a donation of €6,853 from the New York-based company FOL Inc.